oracle-livelabs/developer/springboot-adb-react/backend/backend.md

 ## Task 3: UnDeploy (optional)

-If you make changes to the image, you need to delete the service and the pods by running undeploy.sh then redo Steps 2 & 3.
+If you make changes to the image, you need to delete the service and the pods by running undeploy.sh then redo Tasks 1 & 2.

 1. Run the `undeploy.sh` script